loag0/MediFind/mobile/README.md

 # MediFind Mobile App

 This is the React Native mobile app built using **Expo**.
 It allows users to search for doctors, view profiles, and book appointments.
-Auth supports email/password, Google, and Facebook login.
+Auth supports email/password, Google login.

 ## 🧠 Stack